 These small pistols are designed with a large bore and are often utilized and most effective at close range.
-These are not ranged weapons, and accuracy greatly diminishes with any range.
+These are not ranged firearms, and accuracy greatly diminishes with any range.

-Each of these weapons is made up of roughly the same anatomy.
+Each of these firearms is made up of roughly the same anatomy.
 There are some universal components that comprise nearly every handgun.
 Some of these include:

-- Muzzle – this is the end of the barrel from which ammo exits the weapon.
+- Muzzle – this is the end of the barrel from which ammo exits the firearm.

-- Barrel – this is the tube through which gas expands to propel the ammo from the weapon at high velocity.
+- Barrel – this is the tube through which gas expands to propel the ammo from the firearm at high velocity.

 - Frame – this is the part of the handgun that offers housing for the hammer and firing mechanism.

 - Slide – this is found on semi-automatic handguns and moves during the operating cycle where the firing pin/striker is typically stored.
-It serves as the bolt of the weapon.
+It serves as the bolt of the firearm.